Thenali: Casting

 Kamal Haasan played the title character, Thenali Soman.
 He said he chose to do the film "mainly because it was a K. S. Ravikumar film.
 I knew his talent and was sure that he would spring a few surprises in the comedy".
 Ravikumar felt the film needed a unique selling point, and Haasan remembered the original script of Anbe Sivam (2003) he discussed with Ravikumar, in which Haasan's character was a Sri Lankan Tamil; hence the title character of Thenali was changed into one.
 To get the right accent, Haasan took lessons from B. H. Abdul Hameed, who made a cameo appearance in the film.
-It was Haasan who invited Hameed to assist him with the appropriate usage of the Jaffna Tamil dialogues and to make inroads with the correct usage of Jaffna Tamil dialects in order to sync with the plot of the film and to connect with the target audience.
+He invited Hameed to assist him with the appropriate usage of the Jaffna Tamil dialogues and to make inroads with the correct usage of Jaffna Tamil dialects to sync with the plot of the film and to connect with the target audience.
 Hameed spent over a month in dubbing and production of the film project with the intention of assisting Haasan to train him speak in Jaffna Tamil.
+Haasan used K. S. Balachandran's audio cassettes to help perfect his accent.

 Mohanlal and Simran were considered for playing the psychiatrist Kailash and his sister Janaki, before Jayaram and Jyothika were cast.
 Simran has stated that, though she liked the script, to her dismay the role required body exposure; she therefore demanded an exorbitant fee so that she would be rejected, and succeeded.
 Ravikumar chose Jayaram because of his "ear for comedy", and Jyothika after seeing pictures of her from Poovellam Kettuppar (1999).
 Jyothika's casting caused widespread scepticism as she had acted only in a few films to that point, and was not yet an established star.
 Devayani, who portrayed Kailash's wife Jalaja, accepted to act in the film at Ravikumar's request, without asking about details such as the story or the lead actor; she later realised that she would not be paired opposite Haasan, but did not mind being side-lined by Jyothika.

 Vivek was offered the role of Diamond Babu and took an advance, but later left as he felt he "didn't have the best laugh lines"; the role later went to Madhan Bob.
 Delhi Ganesh and Ramesh Khanna were cast as the psychiatrist Pancha Bhootam and his assistant at Haasan's insistence.
 Meena, who had been approached by Ravikumar to star in some of his earlier films but declined due to unavailability of dates, was asked to do at least a cameo in Thenali, and agreed.
 She portrays a fictional version of herself.
 Yugi Sethu has stated that he was offered to act in the film by Haasan, but was unable to accept due to his commitment to the TV series Nayyandi Durbar.